 In this 5x6 foot canvas, Ferrouge combines large gestural brushwork with raw spaces, and careful attention the figures’ shadowed expressions and blurred movement.
 The result is a finished painting that contains all the excitement of an under-painting or sketch.

-These works are on view at Gallery Ferrouge inside Werkshack on 25th Street in the Art Murmur district in Oakland, California.
+These works are on view at Gallery Ferrouge inside Werkshack on 25th Street in Uptown Oakland, California.
 Show ends this month.

 Look for new paintings in-progress on view next month as the artist prepares for her upcoming solo show at Autobody Gallery and Studios in April 2018.